 - Let's Encrypt creates a "pre-certificate" and submits it to a certificate log

 - The certificate log responds with a cryptographically signed certificate timestamp (SCT)

 - Let's Encrypt attaches the SCT to the certificate

 - The final certificate is published to the certificate log

-Currently, steps 2, 3, and 5 don't happen; so for now, enabling Certificate Transparency means that special patches to the httpd software are required.
-Once Let's Encrypt certificates have the SCT baked in, none of this will be necessary.
-A site operator will be able to install or update their certificates as normal (e.g. with certbot) and benefit from Certificate Transparency automatically.
+Previously, steps 2, 3, and 5 didn't happen; in the past, enabling Certificate Transparency meant that special patches to the httpd software were required.
+Now that Let's Encrypt certificates have the SCT baked in, none of this is necessary.
+A site operator can install or update their certificates as normal (e.g. with certbot) and benefit from Certificate Transparency automatically.